 In addition to creating the manuscript, clients have requested that we help them decide what to do with their books, write their book proposals, facilitate self-publication, oversee the printing process, handle the marketing and distribution, and more.

-Let’s take a quick look at the various ghostwriting services we’ve been asked to handle, above and beyond writing the manuscript.
+Let’s take a look at the various tasks that ghostwriters may be asked to handle, above and beyond writing the manuscript.

 - make lots of money?